yasameenmsa/Removebgpython/README.md

 Step 4: Completion

 After running the program, the backgrounds of your images will be removed, and the resulting images will be saved in the output directory you specified.
 You will see a message confirming the completion of the background removal process, along with the location where the images have been saved.

-If you encounter any issues or have additional questions, feel free to ask.